 The Schroeder Center for Health Policy at the College of William & Mary has started the 2009-2010 academic year with a new name and a new director.

-First up for the community, the Schroeder Center scheduled an Oct.
-28 panel discussion on healthcare reform in the auditorium of the College's admission office.
+First up for the community, the Schroeder Center will host a panel discussion on healthcare reform Oct.
+28 at 5 p.m. in the auditorium of the college’s admission office.
 The non-partisan panel will discuss what pending reforms could mean for the Medicare and Medicaid programs and populations.
+Speakers are expected to include faculty experts from the College of William and Mary as well as local public health and public policy experts.

-Another part of the center's new identity is a name change.
-Since it's founding in 2003, the center has been called the Schroeder Center for Healthcare Policy.
-As of Sept.
-1, 2009, the center became known as the Schroeder Center for Health Policy.
+Another part of the Center’s new identity is a name change.
+Since its founding in 2003, the center has been called the Schroeder Center for Healthcare Policy.
+Effective Sept.
+1, 2009, the center will be known as the Schroeder Center for Health Policy.

 “It’s a subtle change,” Mellor admits.
 “But, it’s an important one.

-Mellor noted that changing the name helps the center better promote the broad focus of the research being conducted by its faculty on policies pertaining to healthcare and public health.
-Health policy research examines not just healthcare issues but also the wide array of factors that lead to better health, she said.
-These factors include a variety of health behaviors, the environment and genetics.
+Mellor noted that changing the name helps the Center better promote the broad focus of the research being conducted by its faculty on policies pertaining to healthcare and public health.
+Health policy research examines not just healthcare issues but also the wide array of factors that lead to better health.
+These factors include a variety of health behaviors, the environment, and genetics.